 A flat with a long lease is a valuable asset.
 However, as the lease gets shorter, it becomes less valuable.
-Specifically, when the time remaining on the lease falls below 80 years many mortgage lenders refuse to grant a mortgage on the property and this has a huge detrimental effect on the property value and saleability.
+When the time remaining on the lease falls below 80 years many mortgage lenders will refuse to grant a mortgage on the property and this has a huge effect on the property value and saleability.

 We have a team of experienced professionals who specialise in helping people facing problems with the lease of their flat.
 We are happy to offer advice on the law, the procedure and we can put you in contact with a specialist valuer to establish how much your lease extension is likely to cost.